home-assistant/home-assistant.io/source/_integrations/switcher_kis.markdown

 To enhance security, certain Switcher devices require a token for operation.
 In order to integrate your token-based Switcher devices with Home Assistant, you'll need the following information:

-- **The username of your Switcher Account.** You can find the username by going into the Switcher app.
+- **The username of your Switcher Account**: To find the username, open the Switcher app.
-- **Local control key token.** To find local control key token, browse to the [Switcher GetKey API][token], enter your Switcher account username (which is an email address), and press **Send Me The Code**.
+- **Local control key token**: To find the local control key token, browse to the [Switcher GetKey API][token], enter your Switcher account username (which is an email address), and press **Send Me The Code**.